ackinacki/ackinacki/README.md

 Upon completion of the script, BLS keys will be generated and saved in the file `block_keeper{{ NODE_ID }}_bls.keys.json` in the `{{ BK_DIR }}/bk-configs/` folder on the remote server, along with the node.

 **`BLS keys`** - the keys used by Block Keeper (BK) to sign blocks.
 The keys have a lifespan of one Epoch.
+New BLS keys are generated during restaking.
 Each BK maintains a list of BLS public keys from other BKs (for the current Epoch), which are used to verify attestations on blocks.

+🚨 **Important:**
+**Back up your BLS keys every time they are regenerated.**

 During the deployment of a BK node, the staking script will also be automatically started.